vincentiusmartin/trace-editor/README.md

 <p>
 3. Combine traces (Precondition: The traces must have been preprocessed).<br />
 Make sure that the traces' names are well ordered because the script will just do the process without ordering the traces.
 Well ordered means the traces are ordered from the earliest time to the latest time.
-Just check this condition with <pre>-ls</pre>.
+Just check this condition with -ls.
 </p>
 <pre>python trace-editor.py -dir &lt;dirname&gt; </pre>